 One of the smaller internationals airports I’ve been at and definitely the only one with the major tenant (Lao Airlines) proudly states they will be IATA compliant shortly!

 One of the most interesting sectors was a very short flight on board a Qatar Airways Boeing 787.
-Qatar operates a tag flight between Ho Chi Minh City and the Cambodian capital of Phnom Penh.
+Qatar operates a fifth-freedom tag flight between Ho Chi Minh City and the Cambodian capital of Phnom Penh.
 Despite the flight taking under an hour, Qatar uses a long-haul configured Dreamliner on the route.
 This made for a very comfortable, albeit very empty flight.

 This flight originally came from Doha and let off the majority of passengers at Ho Chi Ming City and picked at a handful of additions like my G-Adventure – National Geographic tour group.
 Normally there is no way such a large plane would be on such a short flight.